- We advise you to exercise normal safety precautions in Cambodia.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 In recent years Cambodian authorities have averted a number of attempted bomb plots.
-On 13 September 2013, an improvised explosive device (IED) was found and detonated by authorities outside the National Assembly Building near the Australian Embassy in Phnom Penh.
+In September 2013, an improvised explosive device (IED) was found and detonated by authorities outside the National Assembly Building near the Australian Embassy in Phnom Penh.
 A second IED was located at the Naga Bridge on Norodom Boulevard near Wat Phnom.
-On 7 August 2013, an improvised explosive device (IED) was detonated outside the Phnom Penh Municipal Court.
+In August 2013, an improvised explosive device (IED) was detonated outside the Phnom Penh Municipal Court.
 No injuries occurred.
 In 2011, three men were sentenced to gaol after being convicted of threatening the security of the Australian, UK and US embassies in Phnom Penh.

 Terrorist attacks can be indiscriminate and may target Western interests or places frequented by tourists.